Come for Work, Stay for Fun Last Updated: March 2022

 Hartford — Artwork After Work

 If you’re at the Connecticut Convention Center, the XL Center or anyone of hundreds of companies located downtown, you’re just steps away from fine art and fine dining.
 Just a short drive from Bradley International Airport, Connecticut’s capital city is populated with a vibrant restaurant scene and colorful museums, like the Wadsworth Atheneum, the nation’s oldest continuously operating public museum, which often hosts evening events and free admission from 4-5 pm Wednesdays through Sundays.
 Also in Hartford, Real Art Ways hosts events and exhibits from contemporary art to international cinema, including their Creative Cocktail Hours, the first Thursday of every month.
-For dining that’s also considered a work of art, try Peppercorn’s Grill, Firebox, Bin 228 or On20.
-In the city’s Front Street District, just steps from the Convention Center, you’ll find familiar names like Ted’s Montana Grill, as well as local favorites like Blind Pig Pizza Company.
+For dining that’s also considered a work of art, try Peppercorn’s Grill, J Restaurant & Bar, or On20.
+In the city’s Front Street District, just steps from the Convention Center, you’ll find familiar names like Capital Grille, as well as local favorites like Blind Pig Pizza Company.

 New Haven — Good Food and Good Company